How to add completions?

 mdBook

-subcommand) or environmental variable (like in
+using completions subcommand) or environmental variable (like in

 hatch

-using _HATCH_COMPLETE
+using _HATCH_COMPLETE)

 is passed.